Arthur Chichester, 1st Baron Chichester: Ireland

-His career in Ireland began when in 1598 The 2nd Earl of Essex appointed him Governor of Carrickfergus, following the death of his brother, Sir John Chichester, who had been killed at the Battle of Carrickfergus the previous year.
+His career in Ireland began when in 1598 the Earl of Essex appointed him Governor of Carrickfergus, following the death of his brother, Sir John Chichester, who had been killed at the Battle of Carrickfergus the previous year.
 It is said that Sir John Chichester was decapitated, and his head was used as a football by the MacDonnell clan after their victory.
 James Sorley MacDonnell, commander of the clan's forces at the Battle of Carrickfergus, was poisoned in Dunluce Castle on the orders of Robert Cecil to placate Chichester.

-During the Nine Years' War Chichester commanded royal troops in Ulster.
+During the Nine Years' War Chichester commanded British troops in Ulster.
 His tactics included a scorched earth policy.
-He encircled The Earl of Tyrone's forces with garrisons, effectively starving the Earl's troops.
+He encircled the Earl of Tyrone's forces with garrisons, effectively starving the Earl's troops.
 In a 1600 letter to Cecil, he stated "a million swords will not do them so much harm as one winter's famine".
 While these tactics were not initially devised by Chichester, he carried them out ruthlessly, gaining a hate-figure status among the Irish.
-Lord Tyrone's weakening military position forced him to abandon and destroy his capital at Dungannon.
+Tyrone's weakening military position forced him to abandon and destroy his capital at Dungannon.

-Following the signing of the Treaty of Mellifont, he succeeded The 1st Earl of Devonshire (previously known as Lord Mountjoy) as Lord Deputy of Ireland from 3 February 1605.
-A year later in 1606 he married Lettice Perrot, widow successively of Walter Vaughan of Golden Grove, Carmarthenshire, and John Langhorne of St Brides, Pembrokeshire, and daughter of Sir John Perrot, a former Lord Deputy of Ireland.
+Following the signing of the Treaty of Mellifont, he succeeded Lord Mountjoy as Lord Deputy of Ireland from 3 February 1605.
+A year later in 1606 he married Lettice Perrot, daughter of Sir John Perrot, a former Lord Deputy.

 Lord Deputy Chichester saw Irish Catholicism as a major threat to the Crown.
 He oversaw widespread persecution of Catholics, and ordered the execution of two bishops, including the aged and respected Conor O'Devany.
-His relations with the traditionally Catholic nobility of the Pale, in particular The 10th Baron Howth, who could be quite quarrelsome, were poor.
-In Lord Howth's violent feuds with the new English settler families, particularly Thomas Jones, Archbishop of Dublin, and his son, and Viscount Moore of Drogheda, Chichester invariably sided against Howth but was unable to completely break his influence as he was a favourite of King James VI and I.
+His relations with the traditionally Catholic nobility of the Pale, in particular Lord Howth, who could be quite quarrelsome, were poor.
+In Howth's violent feuds with the new English settler families, particularly Thomas Jones, Archbishop of Dublin, and his son, and Viscount Moore of Drogheda, Chichester invariably sided against Howth but was unable to completely break his influence as he was a favourite of King James.

-Following the Flight of the Earls in 1607, Chichester was a leading figure during the Plantation of Ulster.
+Following the Flight of the Earls in 1607, Chichester became a leading figure in the Plantation of Ulster.
 Initially, he intended that the number of Scottish planters would be small, with native Irish landowners gaining more land.
 However, after O'Doherty's Rebellion in County Donegal in 1608, his plans changed and all the native lords lost their land.
 Most of the land was awarded to wealthy landowners from England and Scotland.
-However, Chichester successfully campaigned to award veterans of the Nine Years' War land as well, funded by the City of London Livery Companies.
+However, Chichester successfully campaigned to award veterans of the Nine Years' War land as well, funded by the City of London livery companies.